Octopus: Embodied Vision-Language Programmer from Environmental Feedback: Experiments

 \subsection{Ablation Study}

-\paragraph{7B \textit{v.s.} 3B Model Size} We embarked on experiments centered on model size to discern the influence of the total parameter count on the efficacy of vision-language models.
-As illustrated in Figure~\ref{fig:ablation} (a), downsizing the model manifests in a noticeable performance drop.
-The congruency of results across both the SFT and RLEF models underscores the importance of an apt model size when sculpting vision-language models.
+\textbf{Tunning Different Components} \quad \diff{Fig.~\ref{fig:ablation} (a) demonstrates that solely adjusting the connector (marked ``fire'' in Fig.~\ref{fig:method} (a)) leads to success for merely 4 out of 60 tasks.
+Conversely, finetuning both the connector and language decoder nudges the success rate slightly higher, with 5 tasks being accomplished.}

-\paragraph{Examining Training Components} Through experimentation on training components, we aimed to illuminate optimal strategies for finetuning vision-language models.
-Figure~\ref{fig:ablation} (b) demonstrates that solely adjusting the connector culminates in success for merely 4 out of 60 tasks.
-Conversely, finetuning both the connector and language decoder nudges the success rate slightly higher, with 5 tasks being accomplished.
-In contrast to the fully optimized model, these outcomes accentuate the paramountcy of trained parameters.
+\textbf{7B \textit{v.s.} 3B Model Size} \quad \diff{We embarked on experiments centered on model size to discern the influence of the total parameter count on the efficacy of vision-language models.
+As illustrated in Fig.~\ref{fig:ablation} (b), downsizing the model manifests in a noticeable performance drop.
+The congruency of results across both the SFT and RLEF models underscores the importance of an apt model size when sculpting vision-language models.}

-\paragraph{Significance of Visual Inputs in Task Performance} In our standard configuration, the vision component processes a sequence of image inputs, consisting of eight circularly captured first-person view (FPV) images, complemented by two bird's-eye view (BEV) images.
+\textbf{Significance of Visual Inputs in Task Performance}\quad \diff{In our standard configuration, the vision component processes a sequence of image inputs, consisting of eight circularly captured first-person view (FPV) images, complemented by two bird's-eye view (BEV) images.
 With the intent to investigate the impact of visual inputs on task performance, we initiated an ablation study.
 In a modified setup, the sequence of these visual inputs was deliberately randomized, aiming to attenuate the strength of the visual signals.
-As illustrated in Figure~\ref{fig:ablation} (c), this intentional disruption in visual input consistency led to a pronounced decline in task performance.
-This result highlights the crucial role that clear and structured visual inputs play in the Octopus model, emphasizing that it significantly leverages visual cues for effective planning and task execution.
+As illustrated in Fig.~\ref{fig:ablation} (c), this intentional disruption in visual input consistency led to a pronounced decline in task performance.
+This result highlights the crucial role that clear and structured visual inputs play in the Octopus model, emphasizing that it significantly leverages visual cues for effective planning and task execution.}